Robustness to Sparse Adversarial Corruption in Arbitrary Linear Measurements: Beyond Exact Recovery: Main results

-Both $\bx_1=[1,2]^\top$ and $\bx_2=[1,1]^\top$ can explain the same corrupted measurement, each with different $1$-sparse corruptions \( \be_1 = [0,0,0,-1,0]^\top\), \(\be_2 = [0,0,0,0,1]^\top \), respectively.
-In this case, only the first coordinate of $\xS$ is determined, suggesting that the robust subspace is $\rspan{[1,0]}$.
-Indeed, by Theorem~\ref{thm:tight-orth-proj}, the robust orthogonal projection matrix $\bU = $ projects onto $\rspan{[1,0]}$, and, $\bU\xS$ is exactly the robust part of the signal---its first coordinate. \end{example} \begin{remark*} Our results in Theorem~\ref{thm:tight-orth-proj} are universal in the sense that they fully characterize what can be deterministically recovered without any assumptions on $\bA$.
-They also generalize prior results on full signal recovery under structured measurement matrices.
-Indeed, Theorem~\ref{thm:tight-orth-proj} recovers the full-recovery condition stated in Proposition 2 in \cite{fawzi2011secure} as a special case when $\bA$ satisfies conditions equivalent to the robust orthogonal projection being identity, i.e., $\bU = \Id_n$. \end{remark*} Given Theorem \ref{thm:tight-orth-proj}, which establishes that the inclusion-wise minimal solution set that is robust to $q$ adversarial corruptions is $\xS + \ker(\bU)$, the central question now becomes how to extract this set.
-Clearly, this set is equivalent to $\{\bx \in \R^n: \bU \bx = \bU \xS\}.$ Our next result shows how we can extract this set.
+\begin{remark} Our results in \Cref{thm:tight-orth-proj} are universal in the sense that they fully characterize what can be deterministically recovered without any assumptions on $\bA$.
+They also generalize prior results on exact signal recovery under structured measurement matrices.
+Indeed, \Cref{thm:tight-orth-proj} recovers the necessary and sufficient exact-recovery condition stated in \cite[Proposition 2]{fawzi2011secure} as a special case when $\bA$ satisfies conditions equivalent to the robust orthogonal projection being identity, i.e., $\bU = \Id_n$. \end{remark} \begin{corollary} Consider a matrix $\bA \in \R^{m\times n}$ and an integer $q < m/2$.
+Also, let $\cR = \bigcap_{\substack{T \subseteq [m], \\ |T| = m - 2q}}\rspan{\bA_T}$ and $\bU$ the orthogonal projector onto $\cR.$ Then,